 Where to kick back in the Old Town | Caesar’s Restaurant // Goumenio Sg.
 Mykonos

-On our last day, we were wandering around the old town, wondering if we should just opt for some street-side souvlaki, when we spotted Caesar’s.
-We decided to sit and make a proper lunch out of it, and even though finding a place on a whim in the most touristy area of an already pretty touristy place can be a crapshoot, we majorly lucked out.
+On our last day, we were wandering around the old town, wondering if we should just opt for some street-side souvlaki.
+Then, we spotted Caesar’s.
+We decided to sit and make a proper lunch out of it.
+Even though finding a place on a whim in the most touristy area of an already pretty touristy place can be a crapshoot, we majorly lucked out.
 We split a bunch of mezze platters, people-watched, and wondered if the owner would let us buy all of his adorable plates.

-The off-season dining scene was definitely proof that Mykonos isn’t just a place to party, and it’s totally possible to do it without setting foot into one single club.
-Also note that every restaurant we visited was an easy drive from our villa, but, as we mentioned before, a car in Mykonos is definitely necessary.
-We rented ours from AutoEurope, which has become our go-to, and it was an easy Hertz pick-up right as we got off the plane.
+The off-season dining scene was definitely proof that Mykonos isn’t just a place to party.
+In fact, it’s totally possible to do it without setting foot into one single club.
+Also note that every restaurant we visited was an easy drive from our villa.
+But, as we mentioned before, a car in Mykonos is definitely necessary.
+We rented ours from AutoEurope, which has become our go-to.
+It was an easy Hertz pick-up right as we got off the plane.